davidfokkema/fix-canon-name/README.md

 Now, there is a third option using a terminal UI (TUI).
 It is still slow, but at least you can grab a coffee.

+This app was build using the awesome [Textual framework](https://www.textualize.io).

 ## Usage